 According to Michelle Heater, Program Director with Victim Assistance Programs for Wayfinders (formerly CSP, Inc.), the average age of victims in Orange County is around 15 years old.
 One of the most recent cases filed was of a victim that was 13 years old at the time of her victimization, whose case was prosecuted when she was 14 years old.
-She further explains that victims of child sex trafficking are both male and female, foreign and domestic and cited that the total number of victims in Orange County for labor and sex is 225 victims (about 80% are sex trafficking).
+Heater further explained that victims of child sex trafficking are both male and female and foreign and domestic.
+In 2016 there were 75 victims of sexual exploitation identified in Orange County, more than doubling 2013 data when there were 35 identified victims.

 Due to the hard work of advocates and agencies, the sexual exploitation of a child has now been deemed as child abuse.
 In the past the crime was not viewed as child abuse, yet rather a form of prostitution and perceived that the child was a willing participant.
 According to Heater it took a lot of movement to get laws to where they are today to allow for law enforcement and social services to specifically look for it, screen, sentence, and punish the perpetrators.
 The Orange County Human Trafficking Task Force, which Wayfinders co-leads with the Anaheim Police Department, was established in 2004 to help educate the community and to work collaboratively with all levels of law enforcement, the County, schools, nonprofits, and communities to better understand the issue and ultimately help the victims and for law enforcement to hold perpetrators accountable for their crimes.

 Another contributing factor to the volume of CSEC victims in Orange County, according to Detective Forgash, is parenting – or the lack thereof.
-He says children can get drawn out of their environments more easily when they lack attentive parents or guardians.
-Child victims have shared with him that they, “…just wanted to feel special and cared about.”
+He said children can get drawn out of their environments more easily when they lack attentive parents or guardians.
+Child victims have shared with him that they just wanted to feel special and cared about.

-Child sex traffickers are often very tech savvy and are experts at luring in local children and others from all over the world to come to Orange County through pretty common means such as the internet and social media.
+Child sex traffickers are often very tech savvy and are experts at luring in local children and others from all over the world to come to Orange County through relatively common means such as the internet and social media.
 Dating sites and social media make it easier for perpetrators to look at a teenager’s information online.
 These criminals know exactly what they are looking for when recruiting youth and adults to be their victims.
-And as Heater explains, “Because people share so much about themselves online these days – it is not hard for the criminal to zero in on whom to recruit.
-Number one, they look for children who are in need of an adult figure to pay attention to them, and youth that want to be accepted.”
-This may account for why, according to the California Child Welfare Council, 50-85 percent of CSEC victims are or were formerly involved in the child welfare system.
+And as Heater added, “Because people share so much about themselves online these days – it is not hard for the criminal to zero in on whom to recruit.
+Number one, they look for children who are in need of an adult figure to pay attention to them and youth that want to be accepted.”

 The abuse they’ve been subjected to impacts their processing of information – and of the grave reality of the situation – and don’t feel they need to be helped.
 As such, law enforcement and social workers have learned to meet each victim where they are at currently.
 When law enforcement and social workers do get the victim to leave their perpetrator, it’s sometimes with only the shirt on their back.
 In addition, there is a great focus on helping these victims which may include finding them resource families (formerly referred to as “foster” families).

 It’s important to note that there is some good news of hope both on the federal and state level and within communities.
 There is an increase of services for victims of human trafficking and victims of domestic violence.
-Orange County’s CSEC Steering Committee has raised awareness with its “Be The One” campaign.
+Orange County’s CSEC Steering Committee has raised awareness with its “Be The One” campaign that includes a resourceful website, awareness banners on OCTA Access buses, and rallying community members to prevent, identify, and report the commercial exploitation of minors.
 The Junior League of Orange County hosts an annual Human Trafficking Roundtable where community leaders talk with the community at-large, with the next roundtable scheduled for May 2018.
 And probably the best news: families are talking about the crisis and educating their children.